rorywillis/rorywillis.com/src/posts/laravel-service-pattern.md

 The service pattern is a great way to abstract *certain* logic into a highly reusable class.
-Let's go over a scenario where using the service pattern might come in handy.
+Let's go over a scenario to help us understand when to use it.

-#### A scenario *without* using the service pattern?
+#### A scenario *without* using the service pattern

 Let's say you have an application that processes orders for a car dealership.
 You might generate reports for the following: